Peter Wertheimer

-Peter Wertheimer (July 21, 1947January 5, 2020) was a Romanian-Israeli musician who specialised in playing the flute, saxophone and the clarinet.
+Peter Wertheimer (פיטר ורטהיימר; 21 July 1947 – 5 January 2020) was a Romanian-Israeli jazz musician who specialised in playing the flute, saxophone and the clarinet.

 Biography

 In Romania

 Wertheimer was born in Satu Mare to violinist Andrei Wertheimer.
 He spent most of his childhood in Timișoara, where his father pioneered in jazz music within the area and was also an opera concertmaster.
 Wertheimer learned to play the classical violin at the age of five and began his studies at the local music school, which he was later expelled from when his family’s request to emigrate to Israel was denied.
 He later moved to Bucharest to continue pursuing his music studies and attend the National University of Music Bucharest.

 Wertheimer often performed in nightclubs, cafes, culture centres and he was eventually hired by an orchestra, which he later toured abroad with in Switzerland and Germany and performed in numerous jazz festivals.
 Wertheimer also made collaborations with Johnny Răducanu, Eugen Gondi, Marius Popp, Radu Goldiș and Adrian Enescu.